I'm a lifelong writer, and if you are a writer, too, or love to read books with a little, or a lot of mystery in them, you've come to the right place!

 Born and raised in Enid, Oklahoma, I spent as much time as possible in my early years outside, playing in my back yard and throughout my neighborhood.
 There were many children my age who lived close to the school, like I did, and we rode bikes and played in Champlin Park and the Bird Sanctuary near Taft Elementary.
 I wrote my first story in the second grade, and my first 'book,' a spy novel, in the eighth grade while I was a student at Waller Junior High School.
 (The tv show, "The Man from U.N.C.L.E." was big in those days.)

 For many years, I dabbled in writing, attending conferences and seminars, jotting down story starts and journaling.
-Then I worked as a feature writer with The Ponca City News and served a stint as the Public Relations Director at the local hospital before returning to OSU to earn a Masters Degree.
+I worked as a feature writer with The Ponca City News and served a stint as the Public Relations Director at the local hospital before returning to OSU to earn a Masters Degree.
+I was a charter member of OKAEE, the state affiliate of NAAEE, the North American Association for Environmental Education.
 My new expertise landed me a job as the Education and Outreach Director of the Oklahoma Chapter of the Nature Conservancy.
 In that position, I trained volunteers statewide, wrote training materials, and edited the state's membership magazine and volunteer newsletters.
 I also attended some fantastic seminars in TNC preserves across the country, including West Palm Beach.
-I also was heavily involved in OKAEE (the Oklahoma Association for Environmental Education), which I served as president and vice president, among other roles.
-This organization, affiliated with the North American Association for Environmental Education, also held some fantastic conference.
-A few of those I was privileged to attend included sessions in Portland, Oregon, Cancun, Mexico, and Vancouver, Canada, as well as Boston and Cincinnatti.
+I served as president and vice president of OKAEE, among other roles and attended some fantastic NAAEE conferences, including sessions in Portland, ME; Cancun, Mexico; Vancouver, Canada; Boston; Biloxi, MS; and Cincinnatti.

 Finally, I worked for the City of Tulsa as the Coordinator of the Water Education for Teachers program sponsored by the City of Tulsa, and then as a Communications Officer, specializing in science and environmental issues for the Mayor's office.